-To find the gorgeous Double Cluster in the constellation Perseus, face north to northwest as darkness falls this evening.
-Here you can find the Double Cluster in the constellation Perseus.
-These are two open stars clusters, known as “H” and “Chi” Persei (also called NGC 884 and 869).
+Tonight, find the gorgeous Double Cluster in the constellation Perseus.
+It’s a wonderful sight to see, assuming your sky is dark.
+To see it at this time of year, face North to Northwest as darkness falls.
+The Double Cluster consists of two open star clusters, known as “H” and “Chi” Persei (also called NGC 884 and 869).

 The Double Cluster was charted by skywatchers as early as 150 B.C.
 Hipparchus saw it, and Ptolemy named it as one of seven “nebulosities” in the Almagest, an ancient astronomy text used for over a millennium.
 The Double Cluster in Perseus ranks as a favorite among stargazers, a bejeweled place in the heavens to zoom in on with binoculars.